Foriegnerllins192/DataWaves/README.md

 ## Notes

-- The CSS file (`style.css`) remains unchanged from the PHP version
+- The CSS file (`style.css`) remains unchanged from the original version
 - All HTML files are now static and served directly by Express
 - JavaScript has been updated to work with the new Node.js API endpoints
-- Database schema should match the original PHP application
+- Database schema has been adapted for PostgreSQL

 ## Author
-DataWay Team
+DataWaves Team

 ## License
 MIT